 It is a protection against the damage of the time and marks, and reveal the beauty of the wood.
 As I always say, you could build the best sounding guitar with the best material you could find...but if the finish is a mess, nobody will ever buy it.

-Since 2016, January 1st, you now have the choice beetween 3 different finishes:
+Since the end of 2019, you now have the choice beetween 2 different finishes:

 Ever since I have embarqued on this journey, I had the time to try a lot of different finishes; True Oil, Water Laquer and French Polish.

 This old technique that is French polish has been used on instruments and furnitures for a long time, and it is still, to me, one of the best technique to apply if you care to have not only the best sound for your instrument, but also the best aesthetics.
 Unfortunately, this is very fragile.